huin/kerbcam2/design.md

 A point in time (within a timeline) that may be referenced by operations.
 It may or may not be named for convenience.

-### Track

-Not a functionally required concept, but potentially useful for the user to organise operations into groups within a timeline purely to serve a user-interface need to present and organise a sequence of operations clearly.
-A constraint being that operations that overlap in time cannot exist within the same track.
-An operation exists in exactly one track (maybe zero tracks in a transitional state if there are copy/paste mechanics).

-A track may or may not be named for convenience.

 ### Operation